chronicall/borkchat/README.md

 borkchain:sign_document("Some Other ID", crypto:hash(sha512, "Wow these are boring")). borkchain:sign_document("Pupper", crypto:hash(sha512, "I am gud Doggo")).
 ```
 You can see the chain grow.
-Heh..
-Just the length of the chain, as it is.
+The entire chain is printed out with each new block.

 ## TODO
 - Fix link information in the non-genesis blocks